Degenerative Hand, Wrist, and Elbow Conditions

 Symptoms of degenerative hand, wrist, and elbow disease include:

 - Inability to grasp, pinch, or hold things

 - Swelling in the joints

 To get an accurate diagnosis, our doctors talk with each patient to understand the history of the condition.
 We’ll conduct a thorough physical exam that can involve moving the affected joints and examining range of motion and severity of pain.

 Treatment for Degenerative Hand, Wrist, and Elbow Conditions

 Our orthopaedic surgeons create a comprehensive treatment plan for each patient to account for the patient’s age, activity level, and goals.

-Nonurgent conditions are initially treated with nonsurgical treatments, such as ice, rest, anti-inflammatory medications, splints, or physical therapy.
+Nonurgent conditions are initially treated with nonsurgical treatments, such as ice, rest, anti-inflammatory medications, splints, physical therapy, or injections.